 If your baby suffers from birth injuries due to a healthcare practitioner’s negligence, you and your child deserve compensation for your injuries, including compensation for all medical expenses related to the injuries, loss of the child’s future earning capacity as well as your pain and suffering as the parents.

-Contact a Chicago birth injury attorney at the Blumenshine Law Group call us (312) 766-1000 or text us at (312) 719-2010 to schedule a free consultation.
+Contact a Chicago birth injury attorney at the Blumenshine Law Group call us (312) 766-1000, text us at (312) 313-3466 or email at [email protected] to schedule a free consultation.
 We will review all the circumstances of your case and determine the best way in which to proceed.
 If we to work together, we will take all appropriate legal action in order to obtain for you all the compensation to which you are legally entitled.